-Durable Goods Orders Ex Defense in the United States is expected to be -0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Durable Goods Orders Ex Defense in the United States to stand at 2.00 in 12 months time.
-In the long-term, the United States Durable Goods Orders Ex Defense is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Durable Goods Orders Ex Defense in the United States is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Durable Goods Orders Ex Defense is projected to trend around 0.40 percent in 2023 and 0.50 percent in 2024, according to our econometric models.